artflutter/reactive_forms_widgets/packages/reactive_forms_lbc/README.md

 This is a set of widgets for [`reactive_forms`](https://pub.dev/packages/reactive_forms) package in Listener/Builder/Consumer paradigm the same as bloc library does.

 Available widgets:

+### Listeners
+- ReactiveFormControlStatusListener
+- ReactiveFormControlFocusListener
+- ReactiveFormControlTouchListener
-- ReactiveFormControlListener
+- ReactiveFormControlValueListener

+### Builders
-- ReactiveFormControlBuilder => TBD
+- ReactiveFormControlValueBuilder

+### Consumers
-- ReactiveFormControlConsumer => TBD
+- TBD

 ## Getting Started